 Home to more than 1,100 animals representing more than 250 different species and a botanical collection comprising of several planted gardens with over 800 different plant species and 7,400 individual plants, the Los Angeles Zoo and Botanical Gardens is definitely a place worth spending a day.

 The Zoo is located in Griffith Park –the largest municipal park in the US–that also has 100 miles of horse trails, a real train yard of antique trains, pony rides, and mini-train rides, carousel, polo grounds, hiking trails, and even small caves.

-The Griffith Observatory is nearby, and across from the Zoo is the Gene Autry Western Heritage Museum.
+The Griffith Observatory is nearby, and across from the Zoo is the Autry Museum of the West.
 The adjacent Forest Lawn Cemetery is world-famous for its chapels and artwork and is open to the public at no charge.

 Since opening its doors in 1966, the Los Angeles Zoo has always had a reputation among zoologists for having an unusually large series of mammals from around the world, with an emphasis on rarities including a Sumatran tiger, Visayan warty pigs, yellow-footed rock wallaby, Cape Griffon vulture, mandrill, okapi, mountain tapir, and a snow leopard.